By Dr. John Townsend

 Many of my friends have also found the balance and resources they need, and they are experiencing success as parents.
 Their children and teens are doing well and are maturing at the right rate.
 So there is hope for you as well.

-Let’s look at three of the biggest struggles single parents face and explore what you can do to meet those challenges:
+Let’s look at some of the biggest struggles single parents face and explore what you can do to meet those challenges:

 Single Parent Challenge #1 – Not Enough of You